-Making key connections in the first year of college is critical to student success, so Harding’s First Year Experience engages new students during the summer and first-week orientations.
-The required summer orientation program, Summer Stampede, is offered in June, July, and August for students to connect and to begin their academic advising and scheduling.
+Making key connections in the first year of college is critical to student success, so Harding’s First Year Experience program engages new students during the summer and first-week orientations.
+The required summer orientation program, Bison Bound, is offered in June, July, and August for students to connect and to begin their academic advising and scheduling.

 Student Impact, the orientation prior to the first week of school, is planned and conducted by upperclassmen to encourage new friendships through move-in assistance, service activities, question and answer sessions, and themed dinners.

-In addition to Harding’s orientation programs, HU Square 1 organizes freshman and transfer retreats that help students adjust in the fall as well as a “preunion” to celebrate the completion of their first year in the spring.
+In addition to Harding’s orientation programs, FYE organizes freshman and transfer retreats that help students adjust in the fall as well as a “preunion” to celebrate the completion of their first year in the spring.
 An organization fair in the first month of classes helps plug students into more than 100 academic, professional, and social organizations on campus.

 As a more personal aspect of first year experience, freshmen are matched with student mentors in their first semester.
 Students are sorted into groups by their Bible class during orientation and led by peer guides, upperclassman mentors who enroll in freshman-level Bible classes in the fall.
 These mentors support students as they navigate their first semester.